wp-plugins/woocommerce-frontend-inventory/readme.txt

 = It messes up with my template, what I can do? =

 You are unlucky.
-The plugin uses a table and a couple of minimal styles.
-You may want to wait for further releases: customization settings are on the roadmap...
+The plugin uses a simple table and a couple of minimal styles.
+Unless you edit the styles directly in the plugin, you may want to wait for further releases: customization settings are on the roadmap...

 = Hey, most of the visitors get an error message! =

 Only registered users can see that page.
 And yes, I will add an option for that eventually... :)

-== Screenshots ==

-1.
-2.

 == Changelog ==

+= v0.2 =
+* Typos corrected

-= = v0.1 = =
+= v0.1 =
 * First release

 == Upgrade notice ==

-== Arbitrary section 1 ==
+= 0.2 =
+Just a few typos corrected.